metamath/lamp-guide/docs/index.md

 will be placed in the "Replace with" field.
 You can use the "up/down arrow" (reverse) icon to swap the field entries.

-You can also select whole statements‡.
+You can also use the checkboxes on the left to select statements‡ before starting a replacement.
 The steps selected first will be copied into the "Replace what" field, and the step selected second (if any) will be copied into the "Replace with" field.

-When you press "Find Substitution" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions).
+When you press "Find Substitution‡" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions‡).
 If it is valid, you may select "Apply" to apply it.

 **Important**: